4orc/.github/profile/README.md

 #  4orc

 Lots of tiny repositories.
-Usually, in each directory:
+Usually, in each directory there are at least two files (e.g.) `nbc.lua` and `4nbc.lua` where:

-- there is a main file containing a test suite; e.g. `nbc.lua`;
+- `nbc.lua`  offers a command-line interface and  a test suite;
-- and all the supprting code in `4nbc.lua`.
+- `4nbc.lua` holding  all the underlying  code.

 One repository [/etc](https://github.com/4orc/etc) is special and contains the support and control code for everything else.